THERE IS NO SUGGESTION THAT ASPIRIN BE GIVEN TO CHILDREN.

-BD is a synthetic hormone known as a glucocorticoid (GC) or corticosteroid.
+Beclomethasone is a synthetic hormone known as a glucocorticoid (GC), a type of 'corticosteroid'.
 One natural function of a GC is to suppress inflammatory responses and that is why a synthetic GC can be used to counter asthma: by suppressing inflammation in the lungs.
-A natural glucocorticoid, produced in one's body (in the adrenal cortex), influences more than one important physiological process.
+A natural GC produced in one's body (in the adrenal cortex) influences more than one important physiological process.
 It follows that more than one effect might take place after inhaling a synthetic GC.

-Some time after starting to use BD, I had a fainting experience.
+Some time after starting to use beclomethasone, I had a fainting experience.
 It began with a dreamlike state, as if slipping back into a nightmare.
-Mercifully, a loss of consciousness followed within a minute or two.
-The fainting happened again weeks later and I would say that the word 'deathly' best describes the dreamlike state that occurs just before fainting.
-One feels completely helpless and uncertain where things are headed.
+A loss of consciousness followed within a minute.
+The fainting happened again a few weeks later and I would say that the word 'deathly' best describes the intoxicated feeling that occurs just before fainting.
+One feels uncertain where things are headed.
 I mentioned the problem to my GP and also told him that I had eaten some cold meat just before it happened.
 I had read that ingested nitrates (found in most cold meats) can cause fainting by lowering blood pressure.
-He started to suggest a series of food tests but I didn't want to be alarmist and decided to see how things developed.
+He started to suggest a series of food tests but I decided to see how things developed.